SAIL-UA/okn.github.io/01-index.md

 - **Use Case:** Construct and enrich the knowledge graph from raw data, build a RAG system using a PostgreSQL database that stores the KG and auxiliary data, and leverage the KG to regulate the RAG process.

 **Advanced Users:**
-Researchers familiar with knowledge graphs and RAG who aim to develop custom methodologies.
+Researchers familiar with knowledge graphs and RAG who aim to develop custom methodologies, evaluate the quality of the knowledge graph, and derive domain insights.
 - **Use Case:** Generate a custom knowledge graph and RAG system from raw data, conduct comprehensive evaluations of KG quality, derive domain insights, and identify research gaps in social determinants analysis.

 ## Project Overview